 112. Wash the Food and Water Bowls Daily

-How often do you reuse your plate or bowl without giving it a thorough wash?
+How often do you reuse your plate or bowl without thoroughly washing it?

-It’s surprising how much this is neglected, however, when it comes to our pets’ feeding bowls.
+It’s surprising how much this is neglected regarding our pets’ feeding bowls.

 113. When Switching Brands or the Diet, Go Slow

-If you know your puppy to have a sensitive stomach, or if they’re a picky eater, you really must take it nice and slow when changing the diet or search for sensitive stomach dog food.
+If you know your puppy has a sensitive stomach, or if they’re a picky eater, you must take it nice and slow when changing the diet or searching for sensitive stomach dog food.

-It’s something we’ve talked about in our dog training tips on dealing with a dog won’t eat.
+We’ve talked about it in our dog training tips on dealing with a dog that won’t eat.

-It would help if you generally fed your puppy a mix of the old and new food.
-Start with a mix with three parts of the old food, and one part of the new.
+It would help if you fed your puppy a mix of old and new food.
+Start with a mix of three parts of the old food and one part of the new.